All customers are equal, but some are more equal than others.

 Let’s see how concept testing can overcome that challenge.

-Combining database segmentation with research allows us to break down results by various factors, in this case gender, age, presence of children, income, home ownership and occupation.
+Combining database segmentation with quantitative research allows us to break down results by various factors, in this case gender, age, presence of children, income, home ownership and occupation.

 The example above shows that, for most customer segments, concepts 5 and 7 are equally well received.
 However, when looking at age and income we see some important differences: